Privacy Statement for IDG Communications Pty Ltd

 - To track usage patterns that help us improve our content and display relevant advertising to our users.

-The following sites provide instructions on how to manage cookies in commonly used browsers.
+The following sites provide instructions on how to manage cookies in commonly used browsers, including how to opt out, if desired.

 - Google Chrome - https://support.google.com/chrome/answer/95647?hl=en